A topic from the subject of Organic Chemistry in Chemistry.

 • Identify the functional group(s) present in each compound.

-• Write the IUPAC name of each compound, including prefix indicating the number of carbon atoms and suffix indicating the functional group(s).
+• Write the IUPAC name of each compound, including prefixes indicating the number and position of substituents and suffixes indicating the functional group(s).

 2. Isomerism: